-1 The exposure per individual risk means maximum outcome for one occurrence under the insurance policy for one line of insurance, e.g. how much the Company might pay under the insurance in the event of a major loss which is set in proportion to the available capital, which comprises own funds and the taxed portion of untaxed reserves.
+^{1} The exposure per individual risk means maximum insurance benefit payable to a beneficiary for one occurrence under the insurance policy for one line of insurance, e.g. how much the Company might pay under the insurance in the event of a major loss which is set in proportion to the available capital, which comprises own funds and the taxed portion of untaxed reserves.
+Exposure is net of reinsurance.